folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

   ```

-  Now run the container by passing in JAVA_OPTs as an environment
+  Now run the container by passing in JAVA_OPTS as an environment
   variable:

   ```